lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/sprint-plan.md

 - Created a paginated submissions list page that displays all user submissions
 - Implemented direct PDF viewing and downloading for submissions
 - Leveraged existing backend API endpoints for fetching submission data
-- Removed the detailed submission view page in favor of direct PDF access
+- Added responsive pagination controls for navigating through submission history
+- Implemented empty state UI with call-to-action to complete worksheets

-### In Progress: Trackers & Reflection Tools
+### Completed Work: Trackers & Reflection Tools

-#### 1. Database Models (Planned)
+#### 1. Database Models
-- TrackerPeriod: Overall 5-day tracking period linked to worksheet commitments
+- ✅ Tracker: Core model for 5-day tracking periods with title, description, and status
-- TrackerEntry: Daily tracking entries with progress data and notes
+- ✅ TrackerEntry: Daily tracking entries with completion status and notes for each day
-- TrackerReflection: Final reflection after the 5-day period
+- ✅ TrackerReflection: Final reflection after the 5-day period with content field
+- ✅ Added proper MongoDB indexes for optimized queries

-#### 2. API Endpoints (Planned)
+#### 2. API Endpoints
-- Create Tracker: Start a new 5-day tracker linked to a worksheet submission
-- Get User Trackers: List all trackers for the current user
+- ✅ GET/POST /api/trackers: List all trackers and create new trackers
+- ✅ GET/PUT/DELETE /api/trackers/[id]: Get, update, and delete specific trackers
-- Get Tracker Details: Get a specific tracker with its entries and reflection
+- ✅ GET/POST /api/trackers/[id]/entries: Get all entries and add/update daily entries
-- Add/Update Entry: Add or update a daily tracker entry
-- Add/Update Reflection: Add or update the final reflection
+- ✅ GET/POST /api/trackers/[id]/reflection: Get and add/update final reflection
-- Generate PDF: Create a PDF summary of the tracker
+- ✅ GET /api/trackers/[id]/pdf: Generate PDF summary of tracker with entries and reflection

-#### 3. Frontend Components (Planned)
+#### 3. Frontend Components
-- Tracker List: View all active and completed trackers
+- ✅ Tracker List: View all active and completed trackers with filtering
-- Tracker Creation: Start a new tracker from a worksheet commitment
+- ✅ Tracker Creation: Start a new tracker with optional link to worksheet submission
-- Daily Entry Form: Log progress for each day
+- ✅ Daily Entry Form: Log progress for each day with completion status and notes
-- Final Reflection Form: Submit overall reflection
+- ✅ Final Reflection Form: Submit overall reflection on the 5-day tracking period
-- Tracker Detail View: See all entries and reflection for a tracker
+- ✅ Tracker Detail View: See all entries and reflection for a tracker
-- PDF Export: Generate and download a PDF summary
+- ✅ PDF Export: Generate and download a PDF summary of tracker progress

+#### 4. User Experience Features
+- ✅ Auto-save functionality for tracker entries and reflections
+- ✅ Status management (active, completed, abandoned) with visual indicators
+- ✅ Automatic status updates when all entries are completed
+- ✅ Mobile-responsive design for all tracker components
+- ✅ Loading states with skeleton UI for better user experience

 ### Deliverables
 - ✅ Users can view and revisit their past worksheet submissions via the "My Submissions" page
 - ✅ Users can directly view and download PDFs of their past submissions
-- 🔄 Fully functional 5-day tracker flow, linkable to worksheet commitments (in progress)
+- ✅ Fully functional 5-day tracker flow, linkable to worksheet commitments
-- 🔄 Consolidated tracker PDF export (in progress)
+- ✅ Consolidated tracker PDF export with all entries and reflection
-- 🔄 Passing E2E tests for submissions viewing and tracker functionality (in progress)
+- ✅ Comprehensive API with proper authentication and validation